 This afternoon I met for a coaching session with my friend Graham of Triathlon Sherpa, to work on his running.
 Other than run technique work, a complementary focus of our session was to prescribe a number of simple exercises to improve control and stability of the hip through motion.
 Improving this helps to protect the knees, and reduce the additional work the muscles of his lower legs have to do to compensate for lacking hip stability.
 I thought it would be good to an example of the exercises we worked on…

-The drill in the video below challenges you to control the position of the standing knee, while rotating and abducting the hip in a closed chain (loaded foot on ground) position.
+The drill in the video above challenges you to control the position of the standing knee, while rotating and abducting the hip in a closed chain (loaded foot on ground) position.
 Try it!

 Key Point: As you move the free leg and pelvis into rotation and abduction, relative to the standing leg – keep the standing leg patella (knee cap) facing forwards.